-In this productivity habits guide for business owners — you’ll learn tips and tricks to becoming the business leader you’re meant to be.
+In this productivity habits guide for business owners — you’ll learn tips and tricks to becoming the business leader you’re meant to be in 2020.
 Every business is unique.
 Every project provides its own challenges.
 Every day for an entrepreneur and business owner is different.
 All business owners — whatever field they’re in — have something in common.

 Understand that every person on the planet only has twenty-four hours in their day.